RDonii/05_capstone/README.md

 https://tmenu.herokuapp.com

+This is the final project for the Udacity Full Stack Nanodegree.
+In this project, I created a backend application that can serve people to find their favorite meals from nearby restaurants without going out.

 ## About

 This is the simple "Menu" API project.
 Everyone can get information about todays menu of restaurans which sorted by their located city.
 Only owners of restaurans can add restaurant to the list after login their account.
 Deleting and updating is require permission which given only to manager.

 ## API

-In order to use the API users don't need to be authentificated, but for adding new restaurant - it is indeed crucial.
+In order to use the API users don't need to be authentificated, but for deleting, updating or adding new restaurant - it is indeed crucial.
 Users can either have a guest, chief and manager status.
 An overview of the API can be found below as well as in the provided postman collection.

+## Roles and  Permissons
+Users can either have a guest, chief and manager roles.

+### Guest
+Guest has access to all GET method APIs.

+### Chief
+Chief have access to all GET method APIs.
+Also, chief is able to add new restaurant by /restaurants API using POST method.

+### Manager
+Manager have all permissions.

-### Retreiving data
+### Retreiving data (all roles)

 **GET** `/cities`